 The Hour of Code is organized by Code.org as a way to get more people involved in programming- especially people who might not consider themselves “typical” computer scientists.
-The “official” Hour of Code takes place during Computer Science Education Week in December, but you can try it out any time!

 And it works.
 Here is just one stat from Code.org:

 And I think this makes sense.
 It’s hard to be interested in something if you have no idea what it is.